DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/projects/mono.md

 5. Create a clear sense of movement or journey through your chosen environment.

 ## Technical Constraints
-- All audio must be in mono format.
 - Final output should be a single mono audio file.
 - Sample rate: 44kHz
 - Bit depth: 24-bit